This Amazon shopping hack makes every day Black Friday

-If pushing through Black Friday crowds and setting reminders for Cyber Monday countdown sales make Thanksgiving weekend bargain hunting sound like more trouble than it's worth, you're going to love this Amazon shopping hack you can use year-round.
-I routinely shave off anywhere from just a few pennies to over 70% from the retail price of practically everything I buy on Amazon, any day of the year, by looking for the item I want on Amazon Warehouse Deals.
+If pushing through Black Friday crowds and waiting for Cyber Monday countdown sales make Thanksgiving weekend shopping sound like more trouble than it's worth, you're going to love this Amazon shopping hack you can use any day of the year.
+I routinely shave off anywhere from just a few pennies to over 70% from the retail price of practically everything I buy on Amazon, all year long, by looking for the item I want on Amazon Warehouse Deals.

 The only catch is that Amazon doesn't always make it easy to find these discounted listings, so you'll have to learn what to look for.
 In fact, sometimes it can be so tricky to figure out if an item you want to buy is available through Amazon Warehouse that it almost seems like Amazon is hiding it on purpose.